Sickgrey/Crypto/README.md

 # Crypto
-The Crypto app provides information on the most popular cryptocurrencies.
+The Crypto app provides information about popular cryptocurrencies.
 ___
 The application uses information about the value of the cryptocurrency using the Cryptocompare API on the website https://www.cryptocompare.com